 This value is the average amount of people per dwelling/unit.
-The default setting is 2.3 people per dwelling/unit.
-This is based on the average Carmarthenshire County Council occupancy rate according to the 2011 census, as well as the Welsh national average occupancy rate and the estimated population growth used by Dŵr Cymru for forward planning purposes.
+The default value is dependent on the LPA that the development is within.
+The default values for CCC, CeCC and PCC are 2.3, 2.31 and 2.22 people per dwelling/unit, respectively.
+These values are based on the average occupancy rate according to the 2021 census.
+This value can be changed by selecting 'No' in response to the whether the user will use the default rate and entering the bespoke value in the cell provided.
 This value should not be changed unless the user can provide sufficient evidence that the development will have a different occupancy rate.
 If there is a mix of different sized dwellings/units and there is evidence that proves beyond reasonable scientific doubt that these will have different occupancy rates in perpetuity, the user can input a different occupancy rate.
 The methodology for calculating this revised occupancy rate will also need to be submitted as supporting evidence to the nutrient budget output.